-Today the Palestinian Kufiya, famous for its black & white pattern, is worn across the world by those standing in solidarity with Palestine, in the US, Europe, Malaysia, Indonesia, and of course the Middle East.
+Today the Palestinian Kufiya, famous for its black & white pattern, is worn across the world by those standing in solidarity with Palestine – in the US, Europe, Malaysia, Indonesia, and of course the Middle East.

-After multiple decades of booming success, production at the Hirbawi factory abruptly fell from over 150,000 kufiyas per year in 1993 to a mere 10,000 in 2010.
-Why?
+The local production of the original Kufiya fell from 150,000 units per year in 1993 to a mere 10,000 units in 2010…